Takeda logo

 There are so many barriers to achieving equitable outcomes in people with cancer.
 How did you narrow the focus to three areas for the CGA?

-Lisa: We conducted a comprehensive landscape analysis to understand the barriers to health equity in cancer, specifically lung cancer and multiple myeloma.
-It was clear there was a tremendous amount of work to be done.
-It was difficult, but we worked together with leaders in cancer patient advocacy to narrow the focus to three key areas with high potential for measurable progress at the local level.
+Lisa: We conducted a comprehensive landscape analysis to understand the barriers to health equity in cancer, and worked together with leaders in cancer patient advocacy to narrow the focus to three key areas with high potential for measurable progress at the local level.
 These include:

 • Awareness: Knowledge gaps resulting from limited access to and uptake of relevant and culturally appropriate health information